Ordinal Analysis of Well-Ordering Principles, Well Quasi-Orders Closure Properties, and $\Sigma_n$-Collection Schema: Abstract

 In order to reach these computations, a key step is to move from Kruskal's theorem, which regards preservation of {\wqo}'s, to an equivalent Well-Ordering Principle (WOP), regarding instead preservation of well-orders.
 Given an ordinal function $\g$, WOP$(\g)$ amounts to the following principle $\forall \fX\, [\mbox{WO}(\fX) \frec \mbox{WO}(\g(\fX))]$, where WO$(\fX)$ states that ``$\fX$ is a well-order''.
 In our case, the two ordinal functions involved are $\g_{\forall}(\fX)=\sup_{n}\vartheta(\Omega^n \x \fX)$ and $\g_{\omega}(\fX)=\vartheta(\Omega^{\omega}\! \x \fX)$.

 In addition to the ordinal analysis of Kruskal's theorem and its related WOP, a series of Well Quasi-orders Principles (WQP) is considered.
-Given a set operation $\sG$ that preserves the property of being a {\wqo}, its Well Quasi-orders closure Property, WQP$(\sG)$, is given by the principle $\forall Q\, [Q\, \mbox{\wqo} \frec \sG(Q)\, \mbox{\wqo}]$.
+Given a set operation $\sG$ that preserves the property of being a {\wqo}, its Well Quasi-orders Principle, WQP$(\sG)$, is given by the statement $\forall Q\, [Q\, \mbox{\wqo} \frec \sG(Q)\, \mbox{\wqo}]$.
 Conducting this study, unexpected connections with different principles arising from Ramsey and Computational theory, such as RT$^2_{<\infty}$, CAC, ADS, RT$^1_{<\infty}$, turn up.

 Lastly, extending and combining previous results, we achieve also the ordinal analysis of the collection schema $\mbox{B}\Sigma_n$.

 {\bf MS Classification 2020:}\ \textbf{03B30}, 03F15, 03F35, 06A07.

 \textbf{Keyword}: Well-ordering Principles, Well Quasi-orders, Reverse Mathematics, Ordinal Analysis.